WebDevStudios/WDS-Hero-Widget/README.md

 This plugin is intended to place basic Hero's on your site intended for additional styling by a developer.

-*Though this plugin provides some basic styling, additional CSS will be required to customize Hero's for your site.*
+Though this plugin provides some basic styling, additional CSS will be required to customize Hero's for your site.
+Headings in heroes, for instance, may have margins inherited from the theme that cause centering to be off.

 ### The plugin should provide: